pingcap/docs/sql-tuning-best-practice.md

 TiDB is a distributed SQL database that completely decouples the SQL layer (TiDB) from the storage layer (TiKV).
 Unlike traditional databases, TiDB does not have a buffer pool to cache data at the compute node.
 As a result, the performance of SQL queries and the TiDB cluster is closely tied to the number of key-value (KV) requests that need to be processed.

-In TiDB, leveraging indexes effectively is crucial for performance tuning, as it can significantly reduce the number of KV RPC (Remote Procedure Call) requests.
+In TiDB, leveraging indexes effectively is crucial for performance tuning, as it can significantly reduce the number of KV [RPC](/glossary.md#remote-procedure-call-rpc) requests.
 By minimizing these requests, you can greatly improve query performance and overall system efficiency.
 Here are some key strategies:

 - Avoiding full table scans
 - Avoiding sorting